Developer-Autodesk/viewer-javascript-tutorial/chapter-3.md

 </pre>

-You can also checkout the changes of this step from github by running following command if you have git installed:

-	git checkout workshop-viewer-customization-step5

 Every element in the displayed model has a unique ID called a dbId.
 The code you've just written simply stores the dbId of the first element in the list of elements that the user selected.
 (Usually, the user will only select a single element, but more complete code would handle multiple selected elements).

 You can test your code now, if you like.
 Put a breakpoint in the event handler to check its being called when you select an element.
-You can use Developer Tool of Chrome or similar tools in other modern browsers to do debugging like setting breaking point, watch variable values, etc.  (Hint: You select a model element by clicking it with you mouse; elements are highlighted in blue when selected).
+You can use Developer
+Tool of Chrome or similar tools in other modern browsers to do debugging like setting breaking point, watch variable values, etc.  (Hint: You select a model element by clicking it with you mouse; elements are highlighted in blue when selected).

 <a name="Step6"></a>
 ## Step 6 – Displaying a panel

 Now we'll get properties of selected component and display them in a custom viewer panel.
 Using the viewer UI to create your extensions will help migrating code from one project to another.
 It helps making your extension non-dependent of the client.
 However, you can manipulate any other component of your web application from the extension – you could read or write information stored in a separate database, or update a table somewhere else on the webpage., etc, etc.

 Add some code to initialize an empty panel in the body of your extension:
 <pre>